Krynki: History

 Krynki was located on an important route connecting Kraków with Grodno, and a royal residence was built there before 1429.
 In 1434, Polish King Władysław II Jagiełło and Lithuanian Duke Sigismund Kęstutaitis met in Krynki, and renewed and strengthened the Polish–Lithuanian union.
 Krynki received town privileges before 1518.
 In 1522, King Sigismund I the Old founded the parish church of Saint Anne.
 Throughout history, Krynki was an important textile, leather and pottery center.
 King Charles XII of Sweden stopped in Krynki in 1706 during the Swedish invasion of Poland.

 Following the Partitions of Poland, Krynki was annexed by Russia.
 Following World War I, Poland regained independence and control of the town.
 According to the 1921 census, the town had a population of 5,206, 65.3% Jewish, 20.8% Polish and 13.5% Belarusian.

 During the joint German-Soviet invasion of Poland, which started World War II in September 1939, the Polish 13th Observation Escadrille operated from Krynki.
 Afterwards, Krynki was occupied by the Soviet Union until 1941 and by Germany after Operation Barbarossa.
 The local Jewish population was persecuted by the Germans during the Holocaust (for more information see The Holocaust below).
 In 1944, the German occupation ended and the town was restored to Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
+The Polish anti-communist resistance was active in Krynki, and in 1945–1947, it carried out two raids on the local communist police station.

 Krynki lost city rights in 1950 in communist Poland due to significant loss of population, but regained them in 2009.
 Today, the majority of Krynki's citizens are Catholic, specifically Polish, but there is also a significant Belarusian minority, who are Orthodox.